 Even when Thanksgiving is a few weeks away, many stores display Christmas items - a few since the end of summer.
-Already I've heard people talk about "the busy holiday season" almost with a sense of dread.
+Already, I've heard people mention "the busy holiday season" with a sense of dread.

 "How can this be?"
 I wonder, when celebrating the coming of God's son is the best gift ever!

 Here are three simple ways to combat the holiday frenzies that require only an awareness of people encountered and experiences you have - no wrapping paper, tape or bows required.
 Begin each day with these three thoughts: